Basic First Model

 1. On the right of the screen, click Path Data.
 The Results panel displays all results for the simulation.

-2. To filter to just the north flow paths, in the search box type StairN.
+2. To filter to just the north Flow Paths, in the search box type StairN.
 The search is case-sensitive.
-See Figure 13.
+See Figure 16.

 Display of path data filtered to StairN.

-Figure 13.
-Display of path data filtered to StairN.
+Figure 16.
+Display of Path Data filtered to StairN.

 You can now use this data and make a graph of the results using external software.
-We will plot the flow rates of the north stair flow paths as a function of Z location to visualize stack effect.
+We will plot the Z location as a function of flow rates of the North stair Flow Paths to visualize stack effect, as in Figure 17.
+This plot is also known as a Shaft Report.

 Spreadsheet plot of flow data.

-We can save a file of tabulated results for zones and flow paths.
-To create this data, Ventus uses a combination of the simread executable provided by CONTAM and internal Ventus linking of names to flow paths.
-The names give us a way to use a spreadsheet to display only the flow paths that are connected to the stair.
+We can save a file of tabulated results for zones and Flow Paths.
+To create this data, Ventus uses a combination of the simread executable provided by ContamX and the internal Ventus linking of names to Flow Paths.
+The names give us a way to use a spreadsheet to display only Flow Paths connected to the stair.
 This description uses Excel.

 1. In the Object tree, under Results double-click Link-Path Flows.
 This will open a tab in your browser.

-3. Paste the data into Excel (press CTRL and V to paste in empty Excel sheet).
+3. Paste the data into Excel (press CTRL+V to paste in empty Excel sheet).

 4. This data is comma separated.
 To convert to columns, click column A, on the Data tab, click Text to Columns, select Delimited, and click Next.